robotlabvn/robotlabvn.github.io/_posts/2023-07-30-3D-Rigid-Body-Motion-Eigen-in-C++.md

 b_1 \\ b_2 \\ b_3
 \end{vmatrix}$$

+### 1.2 Points, vectors, and coordinate systems.
+The most fundamental elements in space are points and vectors.
+Points have no length or volume, and connecting two points creates a vector, which can be thought of as an arrow pointing from one point to another.
+It's important to note that a vector should not be confused with its coordinates, as a vector is one thing in space, such as "a," and does not need to be associated with several real numbers.
+We can naturally talk about the plus or minus operation of two vectors without relating to any real numbers.
+Only when we specify a coordinate system in this 3D space can we talk about the vector's coordinates in this system, finding several real numbers corresponding to this vector.

+---

+### 1.3 Rotation Vectors and Euler Angles

 Homogeneous coordinates are a 4D vector with $$R$$ as a rotation matrix, and $$t$$ as translation.